Send email using Postfix (MTA) Mail Transfer Agent via Gmail Relayhost

 On a Debian and Ubuntu, the package installation is as follows.

-The Postfix configuration is to be edited by opening the file /etc/postfix/main.cf
+Now edit Postfix configuration by opening the file /etc/postfix/main.cf

 Enter the local networks in mynetworks.
-As myhostname the PTR resource record that can be resolved on the Internet for determining the PTR entry, the following command can be executed in the terminal, as in the following example, or here.
+As myhostname the PTR resource record that can be resolved on the Internet for determining the PTR record, hit the following command to run in a terminal, or click here.

 Next, a /etc/postfix/sasl_passwd file is created with the following content.

-Instead of firstname.lastname@example.org use your own Gmail account, with password the Google password.
+Instead of firstname.lastname@example.org use your own Gmail account, replace password with your account password.

 Hint.
 Run postmap after each change.